techsyndicate/Programming-Platform/README.md

 GMAIL_PASSWORD = Gmail App Password <https://support.google.com/accounts/answer/185833?hl=en>
 ```

-##### In Various Places the String ts-prog.herokuapp.com may be baked into the applcation, Search for it in vsc is recommended
+<b> In Various Places the String ts-prog.herokuapp.com may be baked into the applcation, Search for it in vsc is recommended </b>

 ### Services Used
 1. Azure Load Balancer|Traffic Manager -> Manage Traffic between out multiple servers in various regions.